How to Boost WordPress Speed & Performance: The Ultimate Guide 2023

 Since WordPress CMS is dynamic, if you do not use a caching plugin, every time someone tries to access your website, it will repeat all the processes and fetch all the data from your WordPress database which will put a great deal of load on your server and hence make the site super slow.

 Minifying code does not affect how your website functions, it only removes unused code and replaces variable and function names with a shorter name.
 As a result, it reduces load times and bandwidth usage on your websites.
-So, if your website is currently not using minified codes, then minify the code fast.
+So, if your website is currently not using minified codes, then minify the code fast to improve WordPress speed.

 5. Choose Lightweight and Fast Theme